certara/pyDarwin/docs/Overview.rst

 #. output_dir - Folder where all the files that considered as results will be put, such as results.csv and Final* files.
 Default value is working_dir/output.
 May make sense to be set to project_dir if version control of the project and the results is intended.

 #. temp_dir - NONMEM models are run in subfolders of this folder Default value is working_dir/temp.
-May be deleted after search finished/stopped if remove_temp_dir is set to true.
+May be deleted after search finished/stopped if :ref:`remove_temp_dir <remove_temp_dir_options_desc>` is set to true.

 #. working_dir - Folder where all intermediate files will be created, such as models.json (model run cache), messages.txt (log file), Interim* files and stop files.
 Default value - %USER_HOME%/pydarwin/project_name where project name is defined in the :ref:`options file<Options>`

 Model/folder naming